Joiry/HSL_Carp/Part_01b.md

 ****

-Often there are multiple ways to do something in the shell, but just typing `cd` is easier than adding in the `~`, so why is it useful?
+Often there are multiple ways to do something in the shell, but just typing `cd` is easier than adding in the `~`, so why is the tilde useful?
 You can use the `~` to create paths.
 For example, if you are working in your scratch space and need to see the contents of a directory in your home directory:

 ~~~
 $ ls ~/shell_data/untrimmed_fastq